Some Classic Private Eye & Detective Board Games

 Based on 77 Sunset Strip, the popular and trendsetting Warner Bros. series, this one called itself a “Private Eye Game of Mystery and Suspense” and featured the show’s three stars, Efrem Zimbalist Jr., Edward Byrnes, and Roger Smith, prominently on the box art.
 A hipper spin on Clue, players served as detectives, and the object was to solve the murder of a man in a motel as designated on the game board.
 IThe game came with four plastic detective pieces, one die, one clue pad, one note pad, a set of fifteen clue figures, and a set of twenty-seven time, weapon and motive cards.
 Clues in the shape of small die-cut figures were scattered face down throughout the various rooms of the motel.

-Of course, and everywhere that 77 Sunset Strip went, its clones were sure to follow.
+And everywhere that 77 Sunset Strip went, its clones were sure to follow.
 A year after Lowell released the 77 Sunset Strip game, this clever twist on Clue came out, based on the Sunset spin-off Surfside Six.
 The twist here was that you get to pin the murder on another player to win, by planting evidence.
 The game board sported six houses, one of which contains a stiff, as well as three pieces of evidence: a hat, a gun, and a fingerprint.

 This “Thrilling Game of Intrigue & Suspense” was of course a spin-off from the 1959-1963 television show of the same name, produced by Warner Bros., who had already given us 77 Sunset Strip and Surfside Six.
 The appeal to this one of the kitchy Hawaiian motif, of course, but serious gamers will appreciate that noted American game designer Sid Sackson (1920-2002) had a hand in creating it.